 Dementia and Alzheimer’s Disease Management Programs

-The Dementia and Alzheimer’s Disease Management programs are designed to engage your loved one, stimulate their memory, and redirect behavior when necessary.
-All staff are trained specifically on the latest advances in the field of Dementia and Alzheimer’s disease and the care of individuals at home.
+The Dementia and Alzheimer’s Care Disease Management programs are designed to engage your loved one, stimulate their memory, and redirect behavior when necessary.
+All staff are trained specifically on the latest advances in the field of Dementia and Alzheimer’s disease and Alzheimer’s care of individuals at home.
 Gerry Fioriglio RN, CDP, BS owner of Family Caregivers Network is a Certified Dementia Practitioner through the NCCDP, LLC.
 A CDP® certification reflects a deep personal commitment on the part of the health care professional and the organization’s sense of accountability by abiding by the Ethics of the National Council of Certified Dementia Practitioners.
 The professional knowledge inspires confidence and dedication to individuals through quality of life and quality of care provided by the Certified Dementia Practitioner to the dementia patient.

 Telling family and friends about a Dementia or Alzheimer’s diagnosis doesn’t only affect the person receiving it.
 The lives of family members and friends may also drastically change.
 There are steps to take to help everyone cope with the news.